 Covid-19 has dramatically accelerated a process underway since at least the 1990s and gaining speed since 2012.

 For decades now, the United States has been stagnating, proving incapable of enacting meaningful reforms needed to survive the difficult first half of the 21st Century.

 The causes of the USA’s terminal decline run deep, with unresolved contradictions piling up over centuries.
-Americans are only now perceiving the rot because the out-of-control pandemic has revealed its chronic lack of internal investment — and because the ubiquity of cell phones has revealed the brutality at the heart of the violent State that has come to dominate the Federal Government.
+Americans are only now perceiving the rot because the out-of-control pandemic has revealed its chronic lack of internal investment — and because the ubiquity of cheap communication has revealed the brutality at the heart of the violent State that has come to dominate the Federal Government.

 Like any organism, a country that cannot adapt to changing times will die.
 And the United States is far from the first powerful nation to face terminal decline and collapse.

-Countries live, countries die — quickly if they are not well-cared for.
-And the United States of America certainly hasn’t been for a long time, if the present state of things is any indication.
+Countries live, countries die —faster if they are not well-cared for.
+And the United States of America certainly hasn’t been for a long time.

 The Republicans have adopted the position that any apparent loss would be the result of fraud, likely focusing on the mail-in voting made necessary by Covid-19.
 No matter how many votes are yet to be counted on election night in 2020, the GOP candidate is certain to declare victory and claim the Dems are trying to steal the election.

 The Democrats, in response, have begun to allege that the Incumbent simply won’t leave office unless forced.
 This rather strangely ignores the more dangerous likelihood of the GOP using technically legal tactics — essentially hacking the Constitution — to win the day through the court system and/or state legislatures it controls.
 If this occurs, the Democrats may claim the election result is fraudulent, leading to a legitimacy crises in Washington D.C.